schikani/brainDB/README.md

 credentials.write(key="ssid45", value="password45")
 credentials.write(key="ssid60", value="password60")

+credentials.close()

 #  ----------Some time later--------------

 # Network connection
 def do_connect():

     import network
     from brainDB import brainDB as DB

     credentials = DB("credentials")

     sta_if = network.WLAN(network.STA_IF)

     if not sta_if.isconnected():

         # Get keys and values as bytes objects in a dictionary
         dict_B = credentials.get_items()

         print('connecting to network...')
         sta_if.active(True)

         for netw in sta_if.scan():
             # catch ssid from index 0 and
             # compare it with the dictionary keys
             if netw[0] in dict_B.keys():
                 sta_if.connect(netw[0], dict_B[netw[0]])

         while not sta_if.isconnected():
             pass
+        credentials.close()
         print('network config:', sta_if.ifconfig())

 do_connect()
 ```
 <br>